maruf1921/Merge-PDFs/README.md

 4. The script will prompt you to enter the name of each PDF file that you want to merge.
+5. The PDF files must be in the same folder.
-5. The script will then merge the PDF files and create a new PDF file called `Merged.pdf`.
+6. The script will then merge the PDF files and create a new PDF file called `Merged.pdf`.

 ## Example